Parser

 Separators

-Entries are separated by newlines or commas.
+parser[object.separators] Entries are separated by newlines, commas, or both.
 Duplicate keys are forbidden.
-An object MUST use exactly one separator mode:

 server {